openstack-archive/sqlalchemy-migrate/docs/index.rst

 SQLAlchemy is split into two parts, database schema versioning and database changeset management.
 This is represented by two python packages :mod:`migrate.versioning` and :mod:`migrate.changeset`.
-The versioning API is available as the :command:`migrate` command.
+The versioning API is available as the :ref:`migrate <command-line-usage>` command.

 .. toctree::